modularity-conference/modularity-conference.github.io/steering/index.markdown

 ---

-AOSA is a non-profit organization whose mission is to be the primary sponsor for the _[‹Programming› Conference](http://programming-conference.org)_ and the _Modularity Conference/Symposium (formerly Conference on Aspect-Oriented Software Development/AOSD)_.
+AOSA is a non-profit organization whose mission is to be the primary sponsor for the _[‹Programming› Conference](http://programming-conference.org)_ and the _Modularity Symposium (formerly Modularity Conference/MODULARITY and the Conference on Aspect-Oriented Software Development/AOSD)_.

 The members of the AOSA Steering Committee are: